simurghi/Alien_Invasion/README.md

 ![menu](https://user-images.githubusercontent.com/85529046/159285444-7f883428-0aa9-4e2e-bb21-46dc4c9c01d5.png)

 - **Game Speed**: Normal is the default game speed.
 Turbo plays at 1.5x the speed of normal and scales 2x as fast, but has a 1.5x score multiplier.
-- **Control Scheme**: Selects a control preset.
+- **Keybindings**: Allows you to set custom key presets.
 Defaults to "ARROWS".
 See controls section for exact bindings.
 Controller not affected.
 - **Music**: Toggles in-game and menu music.
 Disabled when the button is red, enabled when the button is green.
 - **Sound**: Toggles in-game sound.
 Disabled when the button is red, enabled when the button is green.
 - **Movie VFX**: Toggles cinematic black bars on the top and bottom of the screen, When enabled, forces a 16:9 aspect ratio, otherwise 3:2 when off.